bradleyplater/StatTracker/stattracker/README.md

 # Deployment notes

 When adding environment variables / secrets to task definition.
 Make sure to give the task executioner role the new permission to access the secret

+# Adding new seasons

+Migration - 20240313134118_added_seasons_and_player_stats includes the season inserts